archolewa/vim/README.md

 # vim
 Repo containing my vim stuff.
-At this point, it's just a vimrc.
-If I ever get around to converting my plugins to submodules, those will be included here too.

 Most of the stuff in here are plugins written by others for various languages.